Celinde Schoenmaker: Film / TV

 In 2019, she appeared as Renate Blauel in the Elton John biopic Rocketman.
 In 2020 she took on the role of Vanessa in the Dutch TV series Red Light.
 In 2021 she played the role of Maaike van de Berg in Hong Kong Lovestory, released as The Modelizer.
 In 2021 she played the role of Saskia in the English TV series Our House.

 Personal life

-Schoenmaker got engaged to her partner, British actor, Richard Fleeshman, in 2022.
-They had their first child, a girl, in November 2024.
+Schoenmaker got engaged to British actor and singer, Richard Fleeshman, in 2022.
+Their daughter was born in November 2024.
+The couple married in April 2026.